Jacobskittles/capstone_5-23/README.md

 ## Data

-- Import and export personnel data in CSV format.
+- Import and export personnel data in JSON format.
 - Utilize a database backend for data storage and retrieval.

 Please note that the features mentioned above are subject to change as the project progresses.